KevinSimo2022/BSE-Nepgop_10-PLD4/README.md

 # BSE-Nepgop_10-Project
+Planning and Design: The first step in creating a website is to plan and design it.
+Decide on the features and functionality you want to include, and create a wireframe or mockup of the website.

+Setup Flask Web Framework: Flask is a Python web framework that can be used to create web applications.
+Install Flask using pip and set up a basic Flask application.

-SQLite or any other SQL database of your choice.
+Create Database: Create a SQL database to store the information about the houses, landlords, and tenants.
+You can use SQLite or any other SQL database of your choice.

 Create User Authentication: Create a user authentication system to allow landlords and tenants to sign up and log in to the website.
 You can use Flask-Login or any other authentication library of your choice.